Using Your Degree

 A distinguishing characteristic of clinical social work is the sheer variety of practice areas in which clinical social workers are found.
 Licensed clinical social workers are trained to work with diverse populations and have the flexibility to move between client populations and practice areas throughout their careers.

-Common settings for clinical social work practice include:
+Common settings for clinical social work practice include (but are not limited to):

 - Health care facilities (hospitals and clinics)